 I see a lot of anecdotal advise in ASO.
 Some of it is valuable, but most of the advise is not battle tested.

 Until 2018, reviews with specific keywords used to improve rank for that keyword.
-For example, if an app had 100 reviews with keyword Video Editor, it would improve the rank for that keyword.
+For example, if an app had 100 reviews with keyword Best Indian Short Video Apps, it would improve the rank for that keyword.
 However, even after that, it used to aid discovery.
 So, suppose if Snapchat received 1000 reviews with the word Pulchritudinous, it would start ranking for the same.
 (However, it would not improve the rankings).

 Now, in last 1-2 months, we started seeming a very different pattern, wherein, adding keywords in the review did nothing.
 Since May 2022, Google has changed many things, and we felt that, this was again one more change.
 So, we ran a test.
 We picked a keyword Pulchritudinous and added that in the review.

 At the time of the experiment, there was only one app that uses this word in the description.
 So, after almost a week, we decided to see if our app would appear for this keyword.
 And well, it didn’t rank.